“A livelier emerald twinkles in the grass, A purer sapphire melts into the sea” –Tennyson

 When someone says sapphire, what color crosses your mind?
 I am sure it’s blue!

 Sapphires, however, come in a variety of colors, ranging from yellow to white and almost everything in between.
 If you dig beneath the blue, you’ll come to know about other varieties of sapphire, such as the gorgeous padparadscha sapphire, which is in fact more valuable and rarer.
-The hot pink and yellow sapphires are some of the most gorgeous shades.
+The hot pink sapphires and yellow sapphires are some of the most gorgeous shades.
 Not to forget the white sapphires that make great diamond alternatives.
 When choosing your sapphire color, consider a shade that matches your style and personality.

 As Hard as a Diamond

-Sapphire is an ideal gemstone to be used in engagement rings as it’s second only to diamonds as far as durability and hardness are concerned.
+Sapphire is an ideal gemstone for Sapphire engagement rings as it’s second only to diamonds as far as durability and hardness are concerned.
 It’s durable enough to be worn in an everyday jewelry piece.
 We all know that an engagement ring needs to be durable.
 After all, most of us plan to wear it every day for the rest of our lives.
 This makes the gemstone of the engagement ring vulnerable to the wear and tear of daily life.
 And as far as that is concerned, sapphires don’t break or scratch easily and can effectively withstand the test of time.

 After all these points, one can say that sapphire is indeed forever.